rseeber/rseeber.github.io/_markdown/index.md

 <p>If you have any questions about anything I post on my site, or just wanted to send me something you think I should read,
     feel totally free to send me an <a href="/about">email</a>!
 I really don't mind getting emails when it's from actual people instead of automated mailing lists. :)</p>

-{% box "sidebar" %}
-<p>Hey check it out!
-I've got a new layout for the website!
-Feel free to poke around.
-It should all be more less the same content, just in a new form.</p>
-{% endbox %}